gitchub12/gonk/session_narrative.md

+Summary: Added editor playtest button and implemented full 3D level rendering.
+BROWSERFIREFOXHIDE session_narrative.md AI: DO NOT DELETE this header line which contains critical file data and browser instructions!
+Sunday, August 17, 2025 at 10:05:12 PM CDT
+Implemented a major feature update to connect the level editor directly to the game for playtesting.

+- **Level Editor (`GonkLevelEditor.html`, `editor.js`):**
+  - Added a large, prominent "PLAY" button to the main editor view for quick access to playtesting.
+  - The play button now checks for a valid spawn point before launching the game.
+  - Corrected the data serialization for playtesting to ensure it's consistent with the level save format.
+  - Fixed the spawn point tool by correctly referencing its icon (`hologonk_1.png`), allowing it to be placed on the canvas.
+The existing rotation tool already supports it.

+- **Game Client (`main.js`):**
+  - Completely rewrote the `LevelPlayer` class to dynamically build a full 3D scene from the level data passed from the editor.
+  - The `LevelPlayer` now fetches necessary asset manifests (`characters.json`, `furniture.json`).
+  - It discovers and pre-loads all required assets for the level, including textures, NPC models, and furniture models, before building the scene.
+  - Implemented rendering logic for all core layers: floor, ceiling, walls, water, NPCs, and furniture assets.
+  - The player's start position and viewing direction are now correctly set based on the rotatable spawn point from the level data.

+- **File Changes:**
+  - `GonkLevelEditor.html`: Rewritten to add the new playtest button.
+  - `editor.js`: Updated to add the playtest button's logic, a spawn point check, and a fix for the spawn tool's icon.
+  - `main.js`: Rewritten to implement the comprehensive level construction and asset loading logic.
 Summary: Replaced layer dropdown with icon toolbar, fixed wall bug again.
 BROWSERFIREFOXHIDE session_narrative.md AI: DO NOT DELETE this header line which contains critical file data and browser instructions!
 Saturday, August 16, 2025 at 7:38:31 PM CDT